gcalderone/GModelFit.jl/docs/src/solvers.md

 or
 ```@example abc
 using NonlinearSolve
-bestfit, fsumm = fit(model, data, NewtonRaphson())
+bestfit, fsumm = fit(model, data, LevenbergMarquardt())
 ```

 The above solvers typically provide the same results, although in some complex case the results may differ.

-!!! warning
-    Unlike LsqFit and CMPFIT, the solvers from [NonlinearSolve](https://docs.sciml.ai/NonlinearSolve/stable/) do not provide best fit parameter uncertainties.
+Generally `lsqfit` is not recommeended due to numerical issues in the implementation which cause squaring of the condition number and thus divergence in cases where the Jacobian is ill-conditioned

 ## The `cmpfit()` solver